hmousavin/fullstackopen-mern/README.md

-The Full Stack Open course is a comprehensive exploration of the MERN stack (MongoDB, Express.js, React.js, Node.js) in modern web application development.
+The Full Stack Open course is a comprehensive exploration of the **MERN stack (MongoDB, Express.js, React.js, Node.js)** in modern web application development.
 The course provides a balanced mix of theory and practical exercises to ensure a thorough understanding of each lesson.
-It places a strong emphasis on ES6 features and other useful JavaScript techniques.
+It places a strong emphasis on **ES6** features and other useful **JavaScript** techniques.

-The course guides you through the creation of single-page applications with ReactJS that interact with REST APIs developed with Node.js.
-It also introduces GraphQL, a cutting-edge alternative to REST APIs.
-The course covers various types of testing including end-to-end testing and integration testing to ensure the robustness of the applications.
+The course guides you through the creation of single-page applications with **ReactJS** that interact with **REST APIs** developed with **Node.js**.
+It also introduces **GraphQL**, a cutting-edge alternative to **REST APIs**.
+The course covers various types of testing including **end-to-end** testing and **integration testing** to ensure the robustness of the applications.

-The course also delves into both NoSQL and relational databases, with practical use of MongoDB and PostgreSQL.
-It encompasses various aspects of web development, including testing, environment setup, and database management.
+The course also delves into both **NoSQL** and relational databases, with practical use of **MongoDB** and **PostgreSQL**.
+Additionally, it incorporates **containerization** concepts, using **Docker** for creating reproducible development environments, managing dependencies, and ensuring seamless deployment.

+It encompasses various aspects of web development, including testing, environment setup, database management, and containerized workflows.
 This course is a great way to get hands-on experience with the full stack of web development technologies.

 So, this project covers: